 Hello and welcome to Arford WI’s web page.

 Never heard of Arford??
 It is a small hamlet within the boundaries of Headley Village near Bordon.
-Nearly 50 years ago the young mums of Headley wanted to join a local WI, but because the meetings were held in the afternoon when they were unable to leave their small children, they formed their own evening WI and called it Arford.
+Over 50 years ago the young mums of Headley wanted to join a local WI, but because the meetings were held in the afternoon when they were unable to leave their small children, they formed their own evening WI and called it Arford.

 We actually meet at the Church Centre in Headley Village GU35 8PP and many of our members are from Lindford, Whitehill, Bordon and Grayshott.
 So you don’t have to live in Headley or Arford to be a member.